priyammaz/PyTorch-Adventures/PyTorch for Computer Vision/Vision Transformer/README.md

-# HAL Training: Vision Transformers
+## Vision Transformers for Image Recognition

 This repository contains all the code presented for the Vision Transformer Tutorial for the National Center for Supercomputing Applications HAL Tutorials.
 In this exploration our goal is to build a Vision Transformer from scratch!

 Concepts covered: